wofsauge/IsaacDocs/docs/EntityPlayer.md

 #### [ActiveItemDesc](PlayerTypes_ActiveItemDesc.md) SecondaryActiveItem  {: .copyable aria-label='Variables' data-altreturn='nil' }

 ???+ bug "Bug"
     This function does not exist anymore in Repentance.
 As of right now, there is no other function to get the [ActiveItemDesc](PlayerTypes_ActiveItemDesc.md) of any active item the player holds.
-Till this is fixed, this info will say here.
+Until this is fixed, this info will stay here.
 ___
 ### Shot·Speed {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }